clustertech/cpfs-os/docs/design/31-dsg.md

 Upon whole system restart, groups created before will be in "Pending" state while waiting for server connections.
-At any time, CPFS operates when ALL `Created` groups become "Ready" or "Degraded", while allowing the last group to be still in the "Creating" state.
+At any time, CPFS operates when all `Created` groups become "Ready" or "Degraded", while allowing the last group to be still in the "Creating" state.
 CPFS will be blocked when there is "Pending" group.